 B.A., Summa Cum Laude, Spring Hill College

-As far as scholarship is concerned, I am the author of the forthcoming book, Skin Color and Social Practice: The Problem of Race and Class in the Atlantic South, 1718-1865, as well as a co-author of U.S. History: A Top Hat Interactive Textbook, published in August 2016.
+As far as scholarship is concerned, I am the author of the book, An American Color: Race and Identity in New Orleans and the Atlantic World and co-editor of French Connections: Cultural Mobility in North America and the Atlantic World, which won the 2021 Wilson Prize for Canadian History from McMaster University.
+Beyond those primary projects, I am also co-author of U.S. History: A Top Hat Interactive Textbook, published in August 2016, and co-editor of Top Hat’s Interactive Reader: Sources in U.S. History, Volume II, published in April 2018, as well as Volume I, published in August 2018.
 My research has also appeared in a number of journals and edited collections, most recently The Journal of Transatlantic Studies, The Journal of African American History, and Social Identities.
-I am currently editing a collection of essays with Robert Englebert entitled French Connections: Cultural Mobility in North America and the Atlantic World, under contract with Louisiana State University Press.
+I am currently working on a book project about the founding of Liberia in an Atlantic context entitled Building the African-American Republic.
 For an up-to-date list of my most recent work, see the “Publications” section below.

 HIS 201—U.S. History to 1877